ChrisH2727/Milestone-3/TEST.md

    - **Expected Outcome**

         - The user is able to select from available sources fitting the search criteria.
-In this case only source sc002 is available.
+In this case only source sc002 is available, but source sc001 has been requested by user Niels Bohr.

     - **Tested Outcome**